PolarTerrestrialEnvironmentalSystems/Bering_Sea_Plankton_Sequencing/Shotgun/README.md

 ## Ancient pattern analysis with HOPS
 For the analysis of ancient pattern in the DNA sequences, we used the HOPS pipeline ([Hübler et al. 2019](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1903-0)).
 Scripts and input files can be found in the folder `HOPS`.
 For creating the database and further information, click [here](https://github.com/rhuebler/HOPS).
-We analyzed ancient DNA pattern for different taxa, summarized in the `taxalist.txt`.
+We analyzed ancient DNA patterns for different taxa, summarized in the `taxalist.txt`.

-We analyszed ancient DNA pattern for six time intervals (ds01-ds06) and samples were grouped accordingly using the `cat` command:
+We analyszed ancient DNA patterns for six time intervals (ds01-ds06) and samples were grouped accordingly using the `cat` command:

 |sample age (ka BP) |time interval||sample age (ka BP)|time interval||sample age (ka BP)|time interval|
 |-|-|-|-|-|-|-|-|